 - Lubricating Machines at Regular Intervals: Machines with rotating components need regular lubrication to avoid surface-to-surface friction.
 Make sure you’re storing lubricants properly to prevent contamination.

-5 Tips for Transitioning From Reactive to Proactive Maintenance
+5 Tips to Transition from Reactive to Proactive Maintenance

 Reactive maintenance may seem like a good idea at first, given that it’s so easy to implement—just fix it when it breaks, right?
 However, bills for outsourced emergency maintenance tasks can quickly add up and unexpected downtime is inefficient.

-Proactive maintenance is a strategy that is more cost effective in the long run, when implemented correctly.
-Here are some tips on how to transition smoothly from reactive to proactive maintenance:
+Proactive maintenance is a strategy that is more cost effective in the long run when implemented correctly.
+To transition smoothly from reactive to proactive maintenance:

 2. Make Maintenance an Essential Part of Your Business

 Maintenance should be one of your highest priorities.
-Invest in the training of both maintenance technicians and machine operators.
+Invest in training both maintenance technicians and machine operators.

 3. Plan and Schedule Maintenance Activities in Advance